 CCTV and Data Protection

-CCTV is installed on most our buses which we operate.
+CCTV is installed on most of our buses which we operate.
 Where fitted, CCTV is installed for customer safety and that of our staff.
-Conversations between the driver and customer may be recorded for supporting evidence of crime, insurance purposes, compliance of Nottingham Community Transport Policies and Procedures and for training staff.
+Conversations between the driver and customer may be recorded for supporting evidence of crime, insurance purposes, compliance of CT4N Policies and Procedures and for training staff.

 Dogs and other Animals